NASA Ames Sunphotometer-Satellite Team

 OVERVIEW

-• Sky scanning: By adding the capability to measure the angular distribution of sky brightness, the new instrument concepts would enable retrievals of aerosol type (via complex refractive index and shape) and aerosol size distribution extending to larger sizes than are possible with direct-beam sunphotometery.
+• Sky scanning: By adding the capability to measure the angular distribution of sky brightness, 4STAR enables retrievals of aerosol type (via complex refractive index and shape) and aerosol size distribution extending to larger sizes than are possible with direct-beam sunphotometery alone.
 These capabilities, currently provided on the ground by NASA's AERONET network, would be extremely valuable in an airborne instrument.

-• Wavelength resolution: By using a spectrometer in place of the discrete photodiodes and filters of AATS-14, the new concepts would improve accuracy of water vapor and ozone measurement, enable measurements of other gases (e.g., NO2, SO2) and improve accuracy of aerosol measurements via better aerosol-gas separation.
+• Wavelength resolution: By using a spectrometer in place of the discrete photodiodes and filters of AATS-14, 4STAR has potential to improve the accuracy of water vapor and ozone measurements, enable measurements of other gases (e.g., NO2) and improve accuracy of aerosol measurements via better aerosol-gas separation.

-Above photos: show an advanced concept for an airborne sun-sky spectrometer, our gound prototype (4STAR-Ground), and data from 4STAR-Ground.
+Above photos: show 4STAR-Air and 4STAR-Ground, along with data from 4STAR-Ground.
 Click on photos to enlarge.

 To request information on this web site in a Section 508 accessible format, plase contact access@mail.arc.nasa.gov